-Initially, the Atlantic Sturgeon was cursed as a nuisance to fisherman s nets.
-European settlers in the area fished for shad, but did not bother with the large, bony, and menacingly prehistoric-looking sturgeon, and commercial fishing did not take off until the 1850s, when it was discovered that the fish s roe could be sold quite profitably as caviar both domestically and internationally.
+Initially, the Atlantic Sturgeon was cursed as a nuisance to fishermen's nets.
+European settlers in the area fished for shad, but did not bother with the large, bony, and menacingly prehistoric-looking sturgeon, and commercial fishing did not take off until the 1850s, when it was discovered that the fish's roe could be sold quite profitably as caviar both domestically and internationally.
 The spawning season would begin in mid-April and continue through the end of the summer, forcing a number of adaptations to fishing equipment, culture, and technique.
 Fishing Atlantic Sturgeon was still lucrative through the 1920s, but as catch yields waned, so did the commercial fishing industry for sturgeon in the region.
-The fish is now considered endangered by the National Oceanic and Atmospheric Administration.
+The fish is now considered "endangered" by the National Oceanic and Atmospheric Administration.

 Gilling skiffs, usually manned by two fishermen, were used to deploy the nets as the tide began to wane.
 Sturgeon on their way north to spawn would swim in increasingly low water levels until they collided with and became ensnared in the gill net, which had been stretched or drifted at full length across the bottom of the channel.
 Wooden buoys, called floats or dabs, were strung along the top of the net and attached with rope to indicate the location of a catch.
 A contemporary writer eloquently described the process:

 As soon as a sturgeon butts or strikes the net with his head, or he becomes gilled in the mesh, the entire line of wooden buoys begin to dance; those directly over the gilled sturgeon disappear under the water and thus indicate exactly where to cut-up the net for the sturgeon.
 A noose is then passed over the tail of the sturgeon and he is hauled into a large flat-bottomed scow, after which he is well clubbed over the head to stop his flopping.